welvet/SillyTavern-MessageSummarize/README.md

 - When editing a message that already has a memory, the memory displayed below the message does not have the right color.
 This is just a visual bug, and it will correct itself after the next summarization.

 ### Todo
-- Ability to turn off summaries being displayed, but still view them on a given message.
-  - Button click to collapse/expand per message?
-- Ability to modify memory directly without visiting each message
-  - Need a new popup interface where summaries can be edited, excluded, marked, etc without having to go to each message in the chat.
-  - All summaries should be loaded in a giant scroll window
-  - Option to mass-delete summaries
-- ~~Remove prefill from summaries~~
-- ~~Sentence trimming for summaries.~~
 - ~~Ability to choose a connection profile for summarization~~
 - ~~Remove disabled group members from context~~
 - ~~Option to use a global toggle state for chats~~